lightmeterio/ControlCenter/README.md

 ## Status

 This is a next generation rewrite of the previous [prototype](https://gitlab.com/lightmeter/prototype), and is currently work in progress.

+## Install using Docker

+Docker images are generated for each release and are published in the Lightmeter [registry on Gitlab](https://gitlab.com/lightmeter/controlcenter/container_registry).
+You need to specify which version to pull, as the `latest` tag is not yet used.

 ## Build from source code